Guderian2nd/TrueHistoryAI/AI Rules.md

 IF SpotEnemDist is DistEnemLow THEN DeployInteriorBuildingtoSpot is VeryLow IF CityatSpotRsrcBuildingNum is RsrcBuildingNumLow THEN DeployInteriorBuildingtoSpot is High

-IF SpotEnemDist is DistEnemHigh THEN DeployTileResourceBuild
+IF SpotEnemDist is DistEnemHigh THEN DeployTileResourceBuildingtoSpot

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwOTQxMDkxMDZdfQ==
+eyJoaXN0b3J5IjpbLTE3ODcyMTYzODFdfQ==
 -->